53 per cent of people live in urban areas and 20 per cent in urban agglomerations of more than one million people.

 Christians about 69 per cent, Muslims 21 per cent and six per cent Animists, while other religious groups including Jews and Baha’is make up less than five per cent of the population (2005 census).

-Public spending on health was two per cent of GDP in 2012.
+Health expenditure, public (% of GDP) in Cameroon was 0.94 as of 2014.
 There are three referral hospitals, 70 general hospitals, 50 private hospitals, plus a wide network of public and private health centres – some of which are for the treatment of leprosy.
 Some 74 per cent of the population uses an improved drinking water source and 45 per cent have access to adequate sanitation facilities (2012).
 Infant mortality was 61 per 1,000 live births in 2013 (151 in 1960).
 In 2013, 4.3 per cent of people aged 15–49 were HIV positive.

 The public universities are the University of Yaoundé (founded in 1962); University of Douala (1977, Coastal Region); University of Ngaoundéré (1982, Adamaoua Region); University of Buea (1992, South-West Region, English medium); University of Dschang (1993, West Region); and the University of Maroua (2008, Far North Region).
 The most prominent is the University of Yaoundé, which now comprises two separate universities on several campuses (University of Yaoundé I and University of Yaoundé II).
 The École Normale Supérieure of University of Yaoundé I is the leading school for teacher education.
 The many private institutions offering tertiary education include the Catholic University of Central Africa (1989, Yaoundé); Bamenda University of Science and Technology (1995, North-West Region); and Université des Montagnes (2000, Bangangté, West Region).
 The female–male ratio for gross enrolment in tertiary education is 0.70:1 (2011).
 Literacy among people aged 15–24 is 83 per cent (2007).